molnarlevi19/Chat-Solo/README.md

 # Chat-Solo

 This project is a real-time messaging application that enables seamless communication between users.
+I started making this project as I was interested in websockets and the way it works in the background.

 ## Table of Contents